What are your main duties and responsibilities at Testive?

 My favorite song is “You Are My Sunshine” by Jimmie Davis and Charles Mitchell.
 My colleagues describe me as a relentless optimist, but I’m not, really.
 I’m inspired by the love of others.
 Testive is an amazing team, so what people are actually seeing is reflected glow.

 What quote do you try to live your life by?

 “T’ain’t what you do.
 It’s the way that you do it.” ~ Jazz musicians Melvin “Sy” Oliver & James “Trummy” Young.

 Excellence in all things is what makes great memories.
 There’s almost nothing that I look back on where I did an okay job that I feel happy about.
-Pragmatism is such a heavy cross to bear sometimes.
-Particularly as CEO, I have to NOT do so many things that I love so that I can pull my weight where it really matters.
+Pragmatism is a heavy cross to bear.
+I focus on a small number of things and dig deeply into them.

 Are you a cat or a dog person?